ds300/patch-package/README.md

 ```

 Patches created by `patch-package` are automatically and gracefully applied
-any time the contents of node_modules is changed by Yarn.
-You get warnings
+any time the contents of node_modules is installed by `npm`(>=5) or `yarn`.
+You get helpful warnings
-if the versions of patched dependencies change, and errors when the patch can
+if the versions of patched dependencies change, and helpful errors when patches can
-no longer be applied.
+no longer be applied due to upstream conflicts.

 ## Set-up

-You'll need `patch-package` and, optionally, a [project-local copy of `yarn`](#why-patch-yarn)
+You'll need `patch-package`.
+If you use `yarn`, you [might like to have a local copy of that too](#why-patch-yarn).

     yarn add --dev patch-package